nwalsh1995/kaggle/titanic/README.md

 # Accuracy: 68.4%

 # Method
-Logistic Regression with 300 epochs.
+PyTorch Neural Network with Logistic Regression, using 300 epochs.
 Loss function is BCELoss with SGD optimizer.